JJBR13/Justin-Brown-milestone-project-one/TEST.md

 **d) Image not loading when live**

 - When the image carousel on the contact.html page is deployed, two of them fall to default alt text.
 This was due to an addition of "/" at the beginning of the href link for the two images.
 Once this was removed, it worked perfectly.

+**e) Changing order of divs**

+- This was done on index.html for the block "How We Work" block, when appearing on mobile step two image was underneath step text.
+To make it more pleasing to the eye Bootstraps "flex-column-reverse" class was used.

+**f) Form hover shrinking field boxes**

+- When hovering over the fields on the form (contact.html) boxes were shrinking, causing the form to change size and feel disorentating.
+This was simply fixed by adding CSS, border: 2px solid;.

+**g) Spelling mistakes & Content wording**

+- When proofreading the website content was corrected for user readability and spelling mistakes were corrected.

 ## Unresolved